pact-foundation/docs.pact.io/docs/resources/how_to_ask_for_help.md

     * understanding how to write, execute and debug unit tests
     * understanding how to use CI/CD software and build release pipelines

     While we will do our best to point you in the right direction, if you do not have these skills, we cannot teach you over Slack.
-Please find someone in your own company to you can pair with to assist you in these areas.
+Please find someone in your own company or the relevant technology community to assist you in these areas.

 Thank you,